Because knowledge is power.

 We’ll keep this short and sweet: it’s possible, but not likely.

 Menopause is defined by not having a period for 12 months straight, which means that during perimenopause — when your period is phasing out — ovulation can still occur.
-There are medical interventions currently being explored, too: in a 2018 study, where four menopausal study participants were injected with platelet rich plasma, all four produced an egg capable of being extracted for fertilization.
+There are medical interventions currently being explored to help women conceive during perimenopause, too: in a 2018 study, where four menopausal study participants were injected with platelet rich plasma, all four produced an egg capable of being extracted for fertilization.
 And an older study examined the use of melatonin to restore menstruation in perimenopausal and menopausal women and the results were promising, though not conclusive.

-This is all to say that without the help of science, it’s pretty unlikely.
+This is all to say that without help, it’s pretty unlikely.
 But do be careful and use precaution at the first onset of menopause, if pregnancy is not your goal.
+If pregnancy is your goal and you are concerned you may be hitting menopause, options like I.V.F. may offer hope.

 Will my sexual organs change after menopause?

-Lowered estrogen levels do contribute to a change in your vagina: notably, thinner walls, less elasticity, and more dry.
+Lowered estrogen levels do contribute to a change in your vagina: notably, thinner walls, less elasticity, and more dryness.
 This is simply a sign, though, that your body is transitioning into no longer being fertile – not a sign that you have to stop sex altogether.
+According to Self, these changes can lead to pain during sex.
+Fortunately, there are treatment options available.

-How to treat it?
-OTC options like vaginal lubricants and moisturizers are available at your nearest drugstore; on the other end of the spectrum are laser treatments that restore lubrication and elasticity to the vaginal and vulvar tissues, like the Mona Lisa or FemiLift treatments.
+How to treat these symptoms?
+Over the counter options like vaginal lubricants and moisturizers are available at your nearest drugstore; on the other end of the spectrum are laser treatments that restore lubrication and elasticity to the vaginal and vulvar tissues, like the Mona Lisa or FemiLift treatments.
 But keep in mind that diet and supplementation both play a significant role in your estrogen levels: we love the “dietary first aid” options Dr. Laurie Steelsmith discusses in this VitaCost article.
 Here’s what she says for estrogen:

 “Certain foods can appreciably enhance your body’s natural ability to create friendly estrogen and reduce unfriendly estrogen.
 Cruciferous vegetables—such as broccoli, broccoli sprouts, and cauliflower—may increase your friendly estrogen metabolism, thanks to their high levels of indole-3-carbinol (a phytochemical that can enhance hormonal health).
 High cooking temps can destroy indole-3-carbinol, so be sure to eat them raw or lightly steamed.
 Other top options?
 Seaweed, seeds, sesame, flax, rosemary and salmon.”